Introduction

 The academic year

 The academic year at the University of Auckland is divided into two semesters.
 Each semester covers a period of about 15 weeks comprising approximately 12 teaching weeks followed by three weeks for study and examination.
 The first semester usually starts at the beginning of March and the second semester in mid-July.
 Each semester has a mid-semester break which lasts for one to two weeks.
 During the three weeks after lectures conclude, there is a period of study followed by the examinations for courses studied during that semester.
 There is a three-week inter-semester break during which results will be published and any further admissions and enrolments processed.
 A small number of specialist courses may be taught during the inter-semester break.
 A Summer School operates for six weeks from the beginning of January.
 A limited number of courses are offered during Summer School.
-A small number of programmes are offered in quarters rather than semesters, comprising approximately 10 teaching weeks followed by one week for study and examinations.
-Additionally, a range of masters programmes are available for commencement in November, including fully-online options offered as part of the Auckland Online initiative.
+Some programmes are offered in quarters rather than semesters, comprising approximately 10 teaching weeks followed by one week for study and examinations.
+Additionally, a range of masters programmes are available for commencement in November, including fully-online options offered as part of the University of Auckland Online initiative.

 The Points System